okpalaChidiebere/serverless-golang/README.md

 - create folder for your app and name it whatever
 - `cd` into that folder
 - inside that folder run `sls create --template aws-go-mod`
 - **Note** With the deprecation of `go1.x` scheduled for March, 2024, it leaves us the provided family of runtimes as our only option.
 In our case, we will be using `provided.al2`, which is the latest available runtime, based on Amazon Linux 2023.
 When using provided runtimes, there is a requirement to name the executable for your function bootstrap.
-See [here](https://blog.matthiasbruns.com/running-multiple-golang-aws-lambda-functions-on-arm64-with-serverlesscom)and [here](https://pgrzesik.com/posts/golang-serverless-go-plugin/)
+See [here](https://blog.matthiasbruns.com/running-multiple-golang-aws-lambda-functions-on-arm64-with-serverlesscom),and [here](https://pgrzesik.com/posts/golang-serverless-go-plugin/).
+Another article ARM64 lambda golang [here](https://blog.matthiasbruns.com/running-multiple-golang-aws-lambda-functions-on-arm64-with-serverlesscom)

 ```makefile
 build: